vz415/Tensorflow_Intro/README.md

 # Tensorflow_Intro
-For Pysprings meetup group
+For Pysprings group.

+Directions:
-Directions: Clone this repository to your local computer.
-Start up jupyter notebooks.
-Enjoy.
+- Clone this repository to your local computer.
+- Create virtual environemnt with the dependencies from the requirements.txt file.
+- Start Jupyter Notebook.
+- Enjoy.